Marlowe Inglis Owner & Director

 Andy Pellick Guest Choreographer

-Guest Teacher Andy originally hails from Pittsburgh, PA, but has called New York his home for well over a decade.
-Currently performing Off-Broadway in "Fuerzabruta”, he has also danced in the original Broadway casts of "Wicked”, "Tarzan”, "La Cage aux Folles” (first revival), and "Dance of the Vampires”.
-He's also performed Off-Broadway in "De La Guarda”.
+Guest Teacher Andy originally hails from Pittsburgh, PA, but New York City has been his home for quite some time.
+Andy danced in the original Broadway casts of "Wicked”, "Tarzan”, "La Cage aux Folles” (first revival), and "Dance of the Vampires”.
+He's also performed Off-Broadway in "De La Guarda” & "Fuerzabruta".
 He was featured in the films "The Polar Express" and "Show Business”.
 He has appeared on “The David Letterman Show”, the Macy's Thanksgiving Day Parade, the “VH1 Vogue Fashion Award”, “Broadway: The Golden Age”, and”The Tony Awards”.
 Before moving to New York, Andy's first job was to be the understudy for Tommy Tune in “EFX” at the MGM Grand in Las Vegas, where he was also a featured dancer.
-When not performing, Andy fills his time teaching and choreographing across the country.
+When not performing, Andy fills his time teaching and choreographing across the country and is on faculty at New York City Dance Alliance.
 He feels blessed to work with the upcoming generation of dancers, and loves being a part of such an incredible community.

-Guest Teacher Andy originally hails from Pittsburgh, PA, but has called New York his home for well over a decade.
-Currently performing Off-Broadway in "Fuerzabruta”, he has also danced in the original Broadway casts of "Wicked”, "Tarzan”, "La Cage aux Folles” (first revival), and "Dance of the Vampires”.
-He's also performed Off-Broadway in "De La Guarda”.
+Guest Teacher Andy originally hails from Pittsburgh, PA, but New York City has been his home for quite some time.
+Andy danced in the original Broadway casts of "Wicked”, "Tarzan”, "La Cage aux Folles” (first revival), and "Dance of the Vampires”.
+He's also performed Off-Broadway in "De La Guarda” & "Fuerzabruta".
 He was featured in the films "The Polar Express" and "Show Business”.
 He has appeared on “The David Letterman Show”, the Macy's Thanksgiving Day Parade, the “VH1 Vogue Fashion Award”, “Broadway: The Golden Age”, and”The Tony Awards”.
 Before moving to New York, Andy's first job was to be the understudy for Tommy Tune in “EFX” at the MGM Grand in Las Vegas, where he was also a featured dancer.
-When not performing, Andy fills his time teaching and choreographing across the country.
+When not performing, Andy fills his time teaching and choreographing across the country and is on faculty at New York City Dance Alliance.
 He feels blessed to work with the upcoming generation of dancers, and loves being a part of such an incredible community.